yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

  1. Have you commited your values?
 Do it.
 And reboot.
  1. Now connect a lan cable to each AP and try to ping the internet AP.
 It should answer.
 Else start checking the settings.
  1. You are done.
 Now activate security on the devices.
 Optionally hide the SSID (wl0_closed=1).
 If WPA-PSK doesn't work chances are that a peer partner doesn't support it.
 Try WEP.
 /!\ I experienced 20% packet loss using lazywds.
 It went away when disabling lazywds.
 You have been warned!

 /!\ '''NOTE:''' If you broke up your bridge as detailed in "To separate the LAN from the WIFI" above, this will not just work, since you no longer have a br0 device.
 You will have to add a bridge to one of your devices again, and create appropriate firewall rules, to make things work.
-There are currently no detailed instructions on how to set this up, so you better know what you are doing...
+There are currently no detailed instructions on how to set this up, so you better know what you are doing...  '''Here's a hint, however:'''  You can keep the wired/wireless bridge broken and still use WDS; just recreate a bridge via the appropriate nvram variables and only add the device that connects to the network you want to bridge with the other access point (yes, a bridge with only one bridged device is legal).
+The router will detect this bridge, and join the remote bridge to it automagically.

 == Wireless client / wireless bridge ==
 The only thing you have to do is to switch the WL mode like with the bridge: